10 points to consider before filing for Divorce based on Adultery

 7. A finding of adultery will not affect the separation of marital assets.
 Therefore, a plaintiff cannot expect the court to separate marital assets in his/her favour merely because the defendant has been found to be an adulterer.
 Similarly, a finding of adultery will not affect the custody of children.
 However, the adulterous relationship may be relevant in certain circumstances to show that it is not in the best interests of the children to be in the custody of the defendant in certain circumstances.
 For example, where a defendant is involved in an adulterous relationship with multiple partners, the court may consider that it is not in the best interests of the children to be placed under the custody of the defendant.
 This will be determined on a case-by-case basis, depending on the circumstances of the case.

 8. A plaintiff will not be able to commence divorce proceedings if he/she has been married for a period not exceeding 3 years.
 This means that even if a plaintiff finds out of his/her spouse’s adulterous relationship a few months into the marriage, he/she will be unable to file for divorce on the grounds of adultery.
-Given that there is a 6-month limit for filing for adultery upon discovering it (refer to point 6), an alternative would be to engage a specialist divorce lawyer who will be able to advise the plaintiff on exceptional circumstances in which the court may grant divorces even if 3 years have not passed since the date of the marriage.
+Given that there is a 6-month limit for filing for adultery upon discovering it (refer to point 6), an alternative would be to engage an experienced divorce lawyer who will be able to advise the plaintiff on exceptional circumstances in which the court may grant divorces even if 3 years have not passed since the date of the marriage.

-9. The plaintiff may elect to name the 3rd party, who is alleged to be in the adulterous relationship with the defendant, as a co-defendant in the divorce proceedings.
+9. The plaintiff may elect to name the 3rd party, who is alleged to be in an adulterous relationship with the defendant, as a co-defendant in the divorce proceedings.
 However, this is not mandatory and there are no additional benefits for doing so.

-10. Once an adultery is proven, the court may order the defendant to pay for the costs of the divorce proceedings.
+10. Once adultery is proven, the court may order the defendant to pay for the costs of the divorce proceedings.
 Further, if a private investigator was hired by the plaintiff to prove the adultery, the court may order the defendant to pay the fees for hiring the private investigator.
 However, this is entirely up to the court’s discretion.